robinilla/Conferences/202407_ISEC/readme.md

 # Additional results folder

-This file contains additional results from the poster presented in the Conference
+The PDF file contains additional results from the poster presented in the Conference